ufidon/ct/mod1/kt.md

 ```

 - ---
-For an FA accepting ϵ and its x1 is re-enterable, to build its FA*, two separate start states are needed,
+**Case 3: For an FA NOT accepting ϵ and its x1 has incoming edges**, to build its FA*, two separate start states are needed,
 - One of them will be x1 and a final state,
 - whereas the other will be x1 and a nonfinal state